Darvish earns 1st win in 11 starts, Padres beat Angels 8-5

 Angels: RHP Shohei Ohtani (9-1, 2.97 ERA) is scheduled to start Friday night in the opener of a three-game series at the Houston Astros, who will counter with LHP Framber Valdez (9-5, 3.08 ERA).

-Padres: Haven’t named a starter for Friday night’s opener of a three-game series at the Los Angeles Dodgers.
+Padres: RHP Joe Musgrove (10-8, 2.87) is scheduled to start Friday night’s opener of a three-game series at the Los Angeles Dodgers.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports